 Scientists around the world are on a quest to find all the elements possible in the universe.
-Everything is made of elements, so understanding elements is a way of understanding all the matter around us.
-Some of these elements, hydrogen or oxygen for example, can be easily found on Earth.
+Everything is made of elements.
+So understanding elements is a way of understanding all the matter around us.
+Some elements, such as hydrogen or oxygen, can be found easily on Earth.
 Others, especially atoms that are heavier than uranium, are hard to study.
-They have to be made in the lab and, even then, usually decay, or break down into other smaller atoms, right after they’re created.
+They have to be made in the lab.
+And even then, these usually decay.
+(That means they eventually will break down into other smaller atoms.)

 Recently, a team of physicists from Russia and the United States created a never-before-seen superheavy element in the laboratory.
 Right now, it’s known simply as “element 117” or “ununseptium.”
-The experiment was led by Yuri Oganessian, a physicist at the Joint Institute for Nuclear Research in Dubna, Russia.
+The experiment was led by Yuri Oganessian.
+He's a physicist at the Joint Institute for Nuclear Research in Dubna, Russia.

 Sigurd Hofmann, a nuclear physicist in Darmstadt, Germany, told Science News that the results are “convincing.”

 Those names for the element are not official.
-A new element doesn’t receive an official name until more teams of scientists can also make it in the laboratory.
-This stage of the scientific process, called verification, is important to make sure that the original experiment was not a fluke.
+A new element doesn’t receive an official name until more teams of scientists can also make that element in the laboratory.
+This stage of the scientific process, called verification, is important.
+It ensures that the original experiment was not a fluke.
 Verification can take a long time.
-In February of this year, for example, element 112 finally received the official name “Copernicium,” and it had been first identified in 1996.
+In February of this year, for example, element 112 finally received the official name “Copernicium.”
+It had been first identified four years ago.

-At the center of every atom is a nucleus, and inside the nucleus are particles called neutrons and protons.
-Each element has a characteristic number of protons, and inside an atom of the newly created element are 117 protons, which is why it is called “element 117.”
+At the center of every atom is a nucleus.
+Inside it are particles called neutrons and protons.
+Each element has a characteristic number of protons.
+And within each atom of the newly created element are 117 protons.
+That's why it is called “element 117.”

 This illustration shows the newly found element that formed when berkelium atoms were bombarded by calcium atoms.
 See an animation of the bombardment.